Tortar/PowerPointAudio-Extractor/README.md

 # Simplified Procedure : using exe_extractor folder

-Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python.
+Thanks to the .exe file inside the exe_extractor folder, you can run the program even without installing python.

 Setting's steps :